 - 4 Teams (4 players) | 2 balls each player

 Once all of the balls have been thrown, the team with the balls closets to the jack are considered “inside”.
 Only the team with the most balls “inside” will be awarded points.
-If teams are unable to “eye” which balls are “inside”, please use an outdoor measuring device also called a stick.
+If teams are unable to “eye” which balls are “inside”, please use an outdoor measuring device (“a stick”) or some type of formal measurement tool.
 If for some reason there is a tie, no points shall be awarded.
 The team that scores the points will also throw the pallino at the start of the next frame.

 - 1 point is awarded to all “inside” balls that are not touching the pallino or within a bocce ball’s distance of a pallino.